s-c-p/c-pl-a/week-1/VL4-Shadowing.md

 (* dynamic environment: a -> 5, b -> 20, c -> 20 *)
 ```

-2.26 -- `val a = 5` is NOT an assignment; SML doesn't have the concept
-		of assignment

  > Foresight: `=` is overloaded, if LHS begins with `val` name then the
  expr. becomes variable binding otherwise it is an equality checker

  > See doubts 1 and 2

-2.50 -- Shadowed =>
-		different mapping for var_name in a different environment

 ## Why?